Aarhus: Transport

 Aarhus has two ring roads; Ring 1, roughly encircling the central district of Aarhus C, and the outlying Ring 2.
 Six major intercity motorways radiate from the city centre, connecting with nearby cities Grenå, Randers, Viborg, Silkeborg, Skanderborg and Odder.

 In the inner city, motorised traffic is highly regulated, larger parts are pedestrianised and in the 2000s, a system of roads prioritised for cyclists have been implemented, connecting to suburban areas.

 The main railway station in Aarhus is Aarhus Central Station located in the city centre.
 DSB has connections to destinations throughout Denmark and also services to Flensburg and Hamburg in Germany.

-Aarhus Letbane is a local electric light rail or tram system that opened in December 2017, connecting the central station and the inner city with the University Hospital in Skejby and also replaced local railway services to Grenaa and Odder in late 2018.
-It is the first electric light rail system in Denmark and more routes are planned to open in coming years.
+Aarhus Letbane is a local electric tram-train system that opened in December 2017, connecting the central station and the inner city with the University Hospital in Skejby and also replaced local railway services to Grenaa and Odder in late 2018.
+It was the first electric light rail system in Denmark and more routes are planned to open in coming years.
 Tickets for the light rail are also available in local yellow bus lines.

 Most city bus lines go through the inner city and pass through either Park Allé or Banegårdspladsen, or both, right at the central station.
 Regional and Inter-city buses terminate at Aarhus Bus Terminal, just east of the central station.
 FlixBus provides long-distance buses that travel to other cities in Denmark and Europe.

 Ferries administered by Danish ferry company Mols-Linien transports passengers and motorvehicles between Aarhus and Sjællands Odde on Zealand.
 The ferries comprises HSC KatExpress 1 and HSC KatExpress 2, the world's largest diesel-powered catamarans, and HSC Max Mols.

 Aarhus Airport is located on Djursland, 40 km north-east of Aarhus near Tirstrup, and provides links to both Copenhagen and international destinations.
 The larger Billund Airport is situated 95 km south-west of Aarhus.
 There has been much discussion about constructing a new airport closer to the city for many years, but so far no plans have been realised.
 In August 2014, the city council officially initiated a process to assert the viability of a new international airport.
 A small seaplane now operates four flights daily between Aarhus harbour and Copenhagen harbour.

 Aarhus has a free bike sharing system, Aarhus Bycykler (Aarhus City Bikes).
 The bicycles are available from 1 April to 30 October at 57 stands throughout the city and can be obtained by placing a DKK 20 coin in a release slot, like caddies in a supermarket.
-The coin can be retrieved when the bike is returned at a random stand.
+The coin can be retrieved when the bike is returned to a stand.
 Bicycles can also be hired from many shops.